-We the People revolutionizes the concept of self-portraiture for the visualization age.
-This interactive, multi-platform project engages participants in the creation of dynamic, layered self-portraits.
+Portray.It (originally developed under the working title We the People) revolutionizes the concept of self-portraiture for the visualization age.
+This interactive, multi-Portrayit LOGO Sydney 12-7-12platform project engages participants in the creation of dynamic, layered self-portraits.
 This creative process allows a single person or a whole community to draw a map representing experience, interests, values, and more.
 Portraits are personal and intuitive, and record taste, memory, peeves, hopes, and each participant’s spur of the moment interests, in a rich visual matrix of interconnection.
-WTP differs from existing social media in its emphasis on the creative process and its embrace of diversity.
+Portray.It differs from existing social media in its emphasis on the creative process and its embrace of diversity.
 This project is an adaptable system, with applications in fields as wide ranging as the arts, education, epidemiology, science, social services, planning, democratic activism, and everywhere else participants choose to take it.

 The Next Stage

 Our goal is to increase democratic use of the internet for greater expression and perception of human interconnectedness.
-No one will be left out of We the People for lack of particular tools, this goal may involve leveraging internet access and skills for technologically marginalized communities, and encouraging the freedom and pleasure of working with physical materials for digitally savvy portraitists.
+No one will be left out of Portray.It for lack of particular tools, this goal may involve leveraging internet access and skills for technologically marginalized communities, and encouraging the freedom and pleasure of working with physical materials for digitally savvy portraitists.

 We will follow a three-phase development arc, with key milestones and goals as follows: